-2.33 The Metro was part of the original CCR City Deal, with over half of the City Deal total funding being committed to it.
-Welsh Government, through Transport for Wales (TfW), operate the metro rail services within the region, whilst local authorities are responsible for bus services and active travel.
-The Metro is an ambitious project aimed at providing an integrated network of active, bus and rail travel that will improve accessibility and make sustainable transport across, throughout and beyond the region easier and faster.
+The Metro was part of the original CCR

+City Deal, with over half of the City Deal

+total funding being committed to it.
+Welsh

+Government, through Transport for Wales

+(TfW), operate the metro rail services

+within the region, whilst local authorities

+are responsible for bis services and active

+travel.
+The Metro is an ambitious project aimed at providing an integrated network of active, bus and rail travel that will improve accessibility and make sustainable transport across and throughout the region easier and faster.
 The Metro is a key element in Welsh Government policy, with Future Wales setting out the requirement for LDPs to plan for growth that will maximise the benefit of the Metro funding.

-- 2.34 Metro improvements have taken place and the second phase of improvements to the Core Valley Lines have commenced.
+Metro improvements have taken place and the second phase of improvements to the Core Valley Line shas commenced.
 These improvements include track and station improvements to accommodate longer and more frequent trains along the Rhymney Valley line.
-The improvements are now expected to be completed in 2025. - 2.35 Whilst the 2 phases of improvements have exhausted most of the funding for the Metro, there are a large number of additional projects that have been put forward for consideration for future tranches of Metro funding, should these be made available.
+The improvements are now expected to be completed in 2024.

+Whilst the 2 phases of improvements have exhausted most of the funding for the Metro, there are a large number of additional projects that have been put forward for consideration for future tranches of Metro funding, should these be made available.
 These projects are collectively referred to as Metro Plus schemes and a number of schemes in the County Borough have been proposed.